-Library

-The prison library is operated by a prisoner who has taken to the task with pride.
+Library:

 The library is available for prisoners to study and read for leisure.
-The Library is operated by Prisoners and is very impressive.
+The library is operated by prisoners and is very impressive offering a wide range of reading and study material to those wishing to avail of the service.

 The prisoners involved clearly take great pride in their work.

-Capital Works
+Capital Works:

 The Committee acknowledge the Prisons much needed staff toilets were built in late 2015.
 The renovation of the Visits area is noted and the Committee acknowledge the excellent changes to this area.

-Building Better Lives
+Building Better Lives: